AnotherMedo/gask/docs/pages/1 - Cask - a Scala HTTP micro-framework.md

   least one value
 * `param: Seq[T] = Nil` for repeated params such as `?param=hello&param=world` allowing
   zero values
-* `params: cask.QueryParams` if you want your route to be able to handle arbitrary query params without needing to list them out as separate arguments
+* `params: gask.QueryParams` if you want your route to be able to handle arbitrary query params without needing to list them out as separate arguments

-* `request: cask.Request` which provides lower level access to the things that the HTTP request provides
+* `request: gask.Request` which provides lower level access to the things that the HTTP request provides

 ## Multi-method Routes